deadlyvipers/dojo_rules/introduction.md

 I am David Carradine's stand-in.
 Welcome to the dojo of the DVAS.

-My favorite Code School path is Git.
-I think you'll find it quite useful, as well.
+I am anticipating that my favorite Code School path to come will be Ruby.